-Experts say that good ice fishing can be had at the same places where you’ll find success in the spring, summer and fall.
+The first and last light of the day is the best for fishing.
+Head out early in the morning before sunrise or hours before sunset.
+Experts say that good ice fishing is present at the same place that you would find success in the spring, summer, and fall.
 Plan to start your winter fishing in the northernmost waters of the two bays.
 That’s where the ice first forms.

 Little Bay de Noc